 Where a dispute arises over the appropriateness of a recommended accommodation, it is the course director’s responsibility to demonstrate that the accommodation would undermine the academic standards and integrity of the course.
 The course director must be prepared to support the argument that a disputed requirement is an essential, vital and a core requirement of the course and program of study and that the accommodation would alter learning outcomes.

-Alternate Exam & Test Scheduling (Alt Exams) in the Registrar’s Office coordinates the scheduling and invigilation of accommodated tests and exams for students with disabilities.
+Alternate Exam & Test Scheduling (Alt Exams) coordinates the scheduling and invigilation of accommodated tests and exams for students with disabilities who are taking courses offered in-person.
 In addition to providing faculty with their LOA, it is the student's responsibility to submit requests for accommodated tests and exams to Alt Exams.

-Alt Exams sets deadlines related to these requests.
-Student Accessibility Services abides by these deadlines.
-Students who submit a late request to Alt Exams will be directed to write with their class (without accommodation) or to speak with their course director about permission to write at a later date.
+There are deadlines related to requests to write with Alt Exams.
+Students who submit a late request to Alt Exams will be directed to write with their class (without accommodation) or to speak with their course instructor about permission to write at a later date.

 To facilitate the scheduling of accommodated tests and exams, it is important that faculty do the following: